Regular Decomposition: an information and graph theoretic approach to stochastic block models: Introduction

 Despite the impressive theoretical applications of SRL, it has had only few applications to 'real-life' problems.
-The main reason might be that SRL has extremely bad worst cases in the sense that the lower bound of graph sizes, for which the partition claim holds with reasonable accuracy and without a single exception, is enormous.
-Thus, a real-world application of SRL in literal sense is impossible.
-However, this drawback does not mean that regular partitions could not appear in much smaller scales relevant to applications.
-On the contrary, one could conjecture that regular partitions or structures be commonplace and worth of revealing.
-The goal of our work is on such realistic yet preferably large networks that nowadays appear in almost all imaginable application areas.
+The main reason might be that SRL has extremely bad worst-case scenarios in the sense that the lower bound of graph sizes, for which the partition claim holds with reasonable accuracy and without a single exception, is enormous.
+Thus, a real-world application of SRL in the literal sense is impossible.
+However, this drawback does not mean that regular partitions could not appear in much smaller scales which are relevant to applications.
+On the contrary, one could conjecture that regular partitions or structures be commonplace and worth revealing.

+The goal of our work is on realistic, yet preferably large networks that appear in almost all imaginable application areas.
 The regular structure granted by SRL is then replaced by a probabilistic model, substituting the regular bipartite components with truly random bipartite graphs.
-This model class is well known as stochastic block models \cite{hollaslei83}, and it has recently gained much attention in research and popularity in practical applications like community detection \cite{peixoto,heilelmas12,massoulie14}.
-However, the fundamental nature of SRL suggests the (heuristic) conjecture that stochastic block models in fact present a very generic form of the separation of structure and randomness in large real-world systems.
-These models have good algorithmic properties in maximum likelihood fitting, and one can use powerful tools like expectation maximization, simulated annealing and Monte Carlo Markov Chain algorithms.
+This model class is well known as stochastic block models \cite{hollaslei83} (SBM), and it has recently gained much attention in research and popularity in practical applications like community detection \cite{peixoto,heilelmas12,massoulie14}.
+However, the fundamental nature of SRL suggests the (heuristic) conjecture that stochastic block models present a very generic form of the separation of structure and randomness in large real-world systems.
+That is why we think that SRL and related results should be kept in mind in practical applications as a rich source of abstractions that can lead to new applications.

+SBM structuring of data has good practical properties.
+Methods, such as maximum likelihood fitting, expectation maximization, simulated annealing and Monte Carlo Markov Chain algorithms, can be used.

 There are also some examples of graph decomposition applications that have been explicitly inspired by SRL.
-The practical contexts are varied: brain cortex analysis \cite{tusnady}, image processing \cite{pelillo}, peer-to-peer network\cite{vesahannu}, analysing Functional Magnetic Resonance (fMRI) data to depict functional connectivity of the brain \cite{pappas}, a matrix of multiple time series \cite{reittuweissbazso} .
-In the last-mentioned work, the method was generalized from graphs to arbitrary positive matrices using a Poissonian construction as an intermediary step.
+The practical contexts are varied: brain cortex analysis \cite{tusnady}, image processing \cite{pelillo}, peer-to-peer network\cite{vesahannu}, analyzing the functional magnetic resonance (fMRI) data to depict functional connectivity of the brain \cite{pappas} and a matrix of multiple time series \cite{reittuweissbazso}.
+In the last mentioned work, the method was generalized from graphs to arbitrary positive matrices using a Poissonian construction as an intermediary step.